canonical/sdkcraft/docs/explanation/sdks/workshopctl.rst

 .. _exp_workshopctl:

-Reporting SDK health with workshopctl
+SDK health reporting with workshopctl
 =====================================

 The :program:`workshopctl` tool allows an SDK